LONDON MARKETS: FTSE 100 Builds On Gains As Miners Get China Boost

 Iron ore producer BHP Billiton PLC (BLT.LN) (BHP.AU) (BHP.AU) was up 1.2%, brushing past a ratings downgrade to underperform from sector perform at RBC.

+"BHP's decision to exit the U.S. onshore [shale] business is a positive," said RBC analyst Tyler Broda in a note.
+"However, BHP's mature asset base, especially in petroleum creates medium-term pressure on profitability."

-Rate view: Sterling bought $1.2903, compared with $1.2925 late Tuesday in New York.
-The pound dipped Thursday after Michael Saunders, a member of the rate-setting board at the Bank of England, said the central bank should raise interest rates now (http://www.marketwatch.com/story/boes-saunders-bank-should-hike-rates-now-2017-08-31).
+Rate view: Michael Saunders, a member of the rate-setting board at the Bank of England, said Thursday the central bank should raise interest rates now (http://www.marketwatch.com/story/boes-saunders-bank-should-hike-rates-now-2017-08-31).
+Saunders was one of two policy makers who earlier this month voted in favor of a rate hike, but the final tally was 6-2.

-"A modest rise in rates would help ensure a sustainable return of inflation to target over time," Saunders said in a speech in Cardiff, Wales, according to a text published by the BOE.

-"I do not want to dismiss risks that the Brexit process might be bumpy, and could undermine business and consumer confidence," he said.
+But the pound found no support after Saunder's remarks.
+Sterling fell to $1.2880, from $1.2925 late Wednesday in New York.

+"The signs of a breakdown in Brexit talk are quite visible, with reports in the press about the U.K.'s takedown of bits of the EU's negotiating position," Chris Beauchamp, chief market analyst at IG, said about downward pressure on the pound.
+As well, "Saunders has already voted for a rate rise -- he's probably not the massive hawkish catalyst as you might think," he said.
+"We'd been in a different world," if such support for a rate hike were to come directly from Bank of England Governor Mark Carney, Beauchamp said.

+On the data front, U.K. consumer confidence improved slightly in August, with the GFK survey coming in at minus 10 from minus 12 in the previous month.

+U.K. and EU officials on Thursday were wrapping up a third round of talks about the U.K.'s exit from the bloc.
+The chief Brexit negotiator for the U.K., David Davis, was set to hold a press conference with the EU's top Brexit negotiator, Michel Barnier, in Brussels on Thursday afternoon.

 Stock movers: Few shares on the FTSE 100 were trading lower Wednesday.
-Shares of Provident Financial PLC (PFG.LN) and Royal Mail PLC (RMG.LN) were down 1.7% and 0.5%, respectively.
+Shares of Provident Financial PLC (PFG.LN) and Royal Mail PLC (RMG.LN) gave up 3% and 0.5%, respectively.
 The companies will leave the FTSE 100 after the close of trade on Sept.
 15, and enter the mid-cap FTSE 250 Index , said index provider FTSE Russell on Tuesday.

-Headed in the other direction, shares in Ladbrokes Coral added 1% after the gambling company said the integration of the former Gala Coral (http://www.marketwatch.com/story/ladbrokes-coral-profit-drops-on-integration-costs-2017-08-31) was going well and the revenue was up 1% on the year.
+Off the FTSE 100, shares in Ladbrokes Coral turned lower and fell 1.1%.
+Shares had been higher earlier after the gambling company said the integration of the former Gala Coral (http://www.marketwatch.com/story/ladbrokes-coral-profit-drops-on-integration-costs-2017-08-31) was going well and the revenue was up 1% on the year.
 Profit for the first half was down 8% as integration costs rose.

 (END) Dow Jones Newswires